How to... spot a heart attack

 HOW TO - 28TH JUNE 2017

-Dr Robert Smith, consultant interventional cardiologist at Harefield Hospital shares what to do if you suspect someone is having a heart attack; the differences in symptoms between men, women and even race; and how to mitigate your own risk of an attack.
-This life-saving guide is worth more than a glance.
+Dr Robert Smith, consultant cardiologist at Royal Brompton & Harefield Hospitals, on what to do if you suspect someone is having a heart attack, the differences in symptoms between men and women, and how to mitigate your own risk of an attack

 Firstly, what is a heart attack?